ktukker/adobe.io-jwt-postman/HOWTO.md

 You are now ready to configure your environment based on the settings provided in IO Console.

 ## Setting up environments
+Update: this part has become a lot easier with the "download Environment" button that is now available in I/O Console.
+Go ahead, Download the environment file.
+The only filed you have to populate additonally is the `PRIVATE_KEY` field.
+This field contains your `private.key` generated with openssl earlier.
+Once you have done that, you can skip and move to the next header below.

 The Environments feature of Postman allows you to efficiently switch between multiple pre-configured environments.
 The [environment template](https://github.com/ktukker/adobe.io-jwt-postman/raw/master/postman/environments/JWT%20-%20Template.postman_environment.json) has pre-configured variable names that need to be populated with the correct values found in the I/O Console screen (see above).

 - Copy your values into the pre-configured template

-The value for `meta_scope` might be more challenging to find.
+The value for `META_SCOPE` might be more challenging to find.
 This setting is different per solution / product that you integrate with.
 You can find this in the I/O Console for your created integration under the "JWT" tab.
 See highlighted element in the screenshot below.
 ![Imported Postman Collection](https://github.com/ktukker/adobe.io-jwt-postman/raw/master/images/where_to_find_the_metascope.png)
-In this case the `meta_scope` is `ent_dataservices_sdk`.
-If you have created an integration that is bound to multiple Adobe solutions, you will see multiple entries with different `meta_scope` values defined.
-In this case, add all the meta_scopes to the `meta_scope`, separated by a comma (`,`).
+In this case the `META_SCOPE` is `ent_dataservices_sdk`.
+If you have created an integration that is bound to multiple Adobe solutions, you will see multiple entries with different `META_SCOPE` values defined.
+In this case, add all the meta_scopes to the `META_SCOPE`, separated by a comma (`,`).
 For example `ent_dataservices_sdk,ent_reactor_sdk`.

 After configuring your template, it will look like this:
 ![Imported Postman Collection](https://github.com/ktukker/adobe.io-jwt-postman/raw/master/images/postman_environment_example.png)

-Note: The `secret` variable contains the full text of the private key that you generated for the selected integration.
+Note: The `PRIVATE_KEY` variable contains the full text of the private key that you generated for the selected integration.
 Copy and past it into the field including the header (`-----BEGIN RSA PRIVATE KEY------`) and footer.

 ## Bootstrapping the authentication process